clearloop/zosh/docs/src/bridge/solana-to-zcash.md

 ## 2. Validators identify and pack the transaction

-Same as what we do in the zcash to solana bridging, anyone can submit the transaction to zyphers, the difference is that for packing this block, we need two-round signature aggregation with frost.
+Same as what we do in the zcash to solana bridging, anyone can submit the transaction to zorch, the difference is that for packing this block, we need two-round signature aggregation with frost.

 ```rust